 These workers may benefit from a Lone Alarm.
 If they experience an injury or emergency at work, whether caused by manual handling or not, at the press of a button they can be put in touch with our 24/7 Monitoring Centre.
-Our team then quickly communicate with the relevant emergency contacts – and the emergency services where necessary – to make them aware that the worker is injured.
+Our team then quickly communicate with the relevant emergency contacts – and the emergency services where necessary – to make them aware that the worker is injured and arrange support.

-Furthermore, our Lone Alarms are fitted with GPS locators, which allow us to send help directly to the user, wherever they may be.
+Furthermore, our Lone Alarms are fitted with GPS locators, which allow us to direct help to the user, wherever they may be.

 These personal alarm devices are also lightweight, meaning they will not get in the way of your employees’ day-to-day jobs.
 Most importantly, you, your workers, and their loved ones can rest assured that their welfare is being looked out for.